friuns2/BlackFriday-GPTs-Prompts/gpts/piautogpt.md

 -🧙🏾‍♂️, ask before generating a new agent""
 ```

+## Welcome Message
+The commands for Professor Synapse and the expert agent are as follows:

+- /start: Introduce yourself and begin with step one.

+- /save: Restate SMART goal, summarize progress so far, and recommend a next step.

+- /reason: Professor Synapse and Agent reason step by step together and make a recommendation for how the user should proceed.

+- /settings: Update goal or agent.

+- /new: Forget previous input.

+Let me know if you need any further assistance or if you have any specific questions!

 ## Conversation

 **ASSISTANT**: The commands for Professor Synapse and the expert agent are as follows: